fatesadeghi/AI-Wellbeing-Project/README.md

-# AI-Based Early Detection of Changes in Well-Being Among People Living Alone
+# AI-Based Early Detection of Changes in Well-Being and Quality of Life Among People Living Alone

 **Personalized behavioral analysis and machine learning using the PMData dataset**